 McClellan’s approach to the searing moral issues implicit in slavery is both insightful and horrific.
 Cor’s absolute vulnerability to exploitation of every kind, including the sexual, is appalling and illustrated with some brutal emotionally wrenching scenes.
 Yet this is not a novel of sadomasochism, nor is it homosexual erotica.
 We are looking at issues faced today by anyone victimized by human trafficking.
 Here lies some of the novel’s relevance as a literary work.
 It manages to illuminate the old historical evils of plantation slavery in the American South (and elsewhere in the New World) and the new evils of human trafficking in the present day.
 At the same time, it explores the kinds of intricate caring relationships that can emerge even under such inauspicious circumstances.

 If you relish a thought-provoking read that will open your eyes to aspects of life you may not be familiar with, Hidden Boundaries is highly recommended.

-You will find Hidden Boundaries and other works by C. S. McClellan at Smashwords.
+You will find Hidden Boundaries and other works by C. S. McClellan at Amazon and other eBook outlets.